Ronald J. Falk: Education

-Professional Activities
+Career

-The American Society of Nephrology was founded in 1966 and is the world’s largest professional society devoted to the study of kidney disease.
-It is composed of over 16,000 physicians and scientists.
-The ASN hosts an annual Kidney Week that is attended by more than 13,000 kidney professionals from across the globe.
-Falk has served in various capacities for ASN, including post-graduate education, finance and nomination committees, as well as Training Program Director.
+Falk has served in various capacities for the American Society of Nephrology, including post-graduate education, finance, and nomination committees, as well as Training Program Director.
 He was elected to the ASN Council in 2006 and served as President of the ASN from 2011-12.
-During his leadership, he signed a Memorandum of Understanding with Dr. Margaret Hamburg, Commissioner of Food and Drugs for the US Health and Human Services (HHS) Food and Drug Administration (FDA) that formed the Kidney Health Initiative (KHI), and he remains on the KHI Board of Directors.
-KHI is a public-private partnership between the ASN and (FDA) to help foster the development of new products that will improve the lives of people living with kidney disease.
+During his leadership, he signed a Memorandum of Understanding with Margaret Hamburg, Commissioner of the Food and Drug Administration (FDA), that formed the Kidney Health Initiative (KHI).
+KHI is a public-private partnership between the ASN and the FDA to help foster the development of new products that will improve the lives of people living with kidney disease.
 KHI works closely with the FDA Center for Devices and Radiological Health, Center for Drug Evaluation and Research, Center for Biologics Evaluation and Research, and the Center for Food Safety and Applied Nutrition.
+Falk continues to serve on the KHI Board of Directors.

-In 2012, Falk and Tod Ibrahim co-founded the ASN Foundation for Kidney Research and raised $14 million for the foundation in its inaugural year to administer, protect, and expand its investment in research.
+In 2012, Falk and Tod Ibrahim co-founded the ASN Foundation for Kidney Research (now known as KidneyCure) and raised $14 million for the foundation in its inaugural year.
 The ASN Foundation for Kidney Research Grants Program includes the Student Scholars Grant Program, the Ben J. Lipps Research Fellowship Program, and the Career Development Grants Program.
-With a mission to “prevent and cure kidney disease through research and innovation,” the ASN Foundation supports investigators ranging from students eager to conduct basic nephrology research in the laboratory to new faculty seeking to establish an independent research program.
-As a complement to the Student Scholar Grant Program, the Ben J. Lipps Research Fellowship Program funds new and continuing fellows each year to provide researchers early career support to help offset the low national and industry funding rates for kidney disease research.

-Falk has served as member or charter member, and has served on or has chaired, a number of National Institutes of Health (NIH) study sections, review and special emphasis panels, and advisory boards since 1997.
-He also serves as a member of several editorial boards, including those for the Journal of the American Society of Nephrology, Kidney International, and the American College of Physicians’ MKSAP series.
-He is former chair of the National Kidney Foundation’s council on glomerulonephritis (1995-1998).
+Falk has served in various positions within National Institutes of Health (NIH) study sections, review and special emphasis panels, and advisory boards since 1997.
+He also serves as a member of editorial boards, including those for the Journal of the American Society of Nephrology, Kidney International, and the American College of Physicians' MKSAP series.